Lawn Dogs: Plot

-Devon and Trent's friendship grows, and they visit Trent's mother and his father, a Korean War veteran dying of a lung disease.
-After leaving their house, Trent and Devon go for a drive in the country.
-While stopped in a field, she insists that as they are "best friends", she can show him the surgical scar on her chest.
-Insisting he touch it to his reluctance, she then demands he show her the abdominal scar he sustained in a shooting, which she touches as well.
-After this, they see Sean's escaped dog, running through the field.
-While trying to chase it down in the truck, they accidentally run him over.
-Trent kills the badly injured dog although Devon pleads with him not to, and she runs home in a panic.
+Devon and Trent's friendship grows following the attack by Sean and Brett, and they visit Trent's mother and his father, a Korean War veteran dying of lung disease.
+After leaving their trailer park, Trent and Devon go for a drive in the country.
+While stopped in a hay field, she insists that as they are "best friends", she can show him the surgical scar on her chest.
+Insisting he touch it to his reluctance, she then demands he show her the abdominal scar he sustained in a police brutality-related shooting, which she touches as well.
+After this, they see Sean's escaped dog, Tracker, running through the field.
+While trying to chase it down in his pickup truck, they accidentally run him over, wounding it.
+Trent uses a two by four to put it down, although Devon pleads with him not to.
+Devon then runs home, panicked after witnessing Trent's actions.
+Meanwhile, Trent wraps Tracker in one of his dad's American flags in front of the entrance to Camelot Gardens, in which Nash later finds.

 Clare and Morton, concerned over Devon's frantic behavior, ask her what happened.
-She won't provide details, only saying that Trent killed Sean's dog and mentions she and Trent took turns showing each other their scars.
-Assuming that Trent molested her, Morton drives out to Trent's property with Devon, assisted by Sean and the ex-cop security guard of Camelot Gardens.
+She won't provide details, only saying that Trent killed Tracker, and mentions she and Trent took turns showing each other their scars.
+Assuming that Trent molested her, Morton drives out to Trent's trailer with Devon, assisted by Sean and Nash.
 The three confront Trent while Devon sits in the car.

 Morton and Sean take turns beating Trent, and Morton accuses him of sexually abusing Devon.
-He attacks Trent with a piece of wood, beating him to the ground, handing it to Sean; but before he can hit him, Devon exits her father's car with his gun, shooting him in the abdomen.
-As Sean bleeds on the ground, Devon urges Trent to leave, and they say their goodbyes.
+He attacks Trent with a piece of wood, beating him to the ground, handing it to Sean; but before he can hit him, Devon exits her father's car with his pistol, shooting Sean in the abdomen.
+As Sean bleeds to death on the ground, Devon urges Trent to leave, giving him a towel and a comb for him to throw out if he is being chased after.

-Armed with her father's gun, Devon orders her dad to lift her up into the tree she and Trent had decorated with ribbons, and she imagines a river and a forest rising up behind Trent as he drives away, protecting him as he escapes.
+After they say their goodbyes, Devon orders her dad at gunpoint to lift her up into the tree she and Trent had decorated with ribbons.
+Up in the tree, Devon begins telling her own Baba Yaga fairy tale with a story similar to her and Trent's.
+While Trent escapes in his pickup truck, he throws the towel into a river while crossing a bridge, causing the river to flood after he crosses.
+Further down on a country road, he then throws the comb behind him, which causes a forest to grow behind him, separating him from Camelot Gardens and having him safe at last.